PaimaStudios/paima-engine/README.md

 - `Paima Tx` (The library which aids in building transactions)
 - `Paima Utils` (The Library which holds auxillary functions between the other modules)
 - `Paima Engine Runtime` (Runtime which connects all the other portions of the engine together)
+- `Paima Prando` (Custom fork of a deterministic pseudo-RNG generator library)

 ## How It Works